aodhanlutetiae/senedd_words/README.md

 ![picture](brexit_search.png)

-The is because the word Brexit was used 1,145 times in the Senedd in 2019, and represents just under 1% of all the 1,378,551 words heard there in 2019.
+The word Brexit was used 1,145 times in the Senedd in 2019, and represents just under 1% of all the 1,378,551 words heard there in 2019.
 This percentage figure is what's used to compare a word between one year and the next.

 ## The data